Florida: Alzheimer’s Disease and Related Dementias for Adult Day Care, 3 units (370)Page 3 of 12

 Did you Know. . .

 For people who wander away from their home or care facility, the immediate action is to call 911.
 Florida maintains a Silver Alert program for cognitively impaired older adults who become lost while driving or walking.
-The Silver Alert program is activated by law enforcement and broadcasts information to the public so they can assist in the rescue of the endangered person and notify law enforcement with useful information.
-For more information, contact the Silver Alert information line, local law enforcement, or the Florida Department of Law Enforcement, either online or by phone, at 888 356 4774.
+The Silver Alert program is activated by law enforcement and broadcasts information to the public so they can assist in the rescue of the endangered person and notify law enforcement with helpful information.
+For more information, contact the Silver Alert information line, local law enforcement, or the Florida Department of Law Enforcement either online or by phone at 888 356 4774.

 2.3.4 Rummaging and Hoarding

 Rummaging and hoarding are behaviors in which a person gathers, hides, or puts away items in a secretive and guarded manner.
+Memory loss, poor judgment, and confusion contribute to rummaging and hoarding.
 Rummaging and hoarding are not necessarily dangerous or unsafe, but these behaviors can be frustrating for caregivers.

 Image: Older Woman Rummaging in Closet